 Almost every major airline has a map/layout of the configuration of seats that you can view online.
 Go to the airline's Web site and look at the seating chart for your flight.

-You will need to know the type of plane (also known as the "equipment") that you're flying on.
+You will need to know the type of plane (also known as the “equipment”) that you're flying on.
+For example, are you flying on a B777-200 or B757-200?
 Then all you have to do is look over the plane's seating chart and make a selection from those marked available.

 If all else fails, show up at the airport early -- about two and a half hours before an international flight.